Should Artists Give Away Music for Free? | Artists That Gave Away Music

 ‘In Rainbows’ was Radiohead’s first release after leaving their record label.
 What better way to celebrate than by putting out an album and rewarding all their fans!

 If you owned an iPhone in 2014 then there is a chance you woke up to a free U2 album.
+This is one of the biggest examples of free music promotion.
 This caused quite a stir amongst iPhone owners.
 It wasn’t positive either because the majority of people who got the album never asked for it.

 This is a good example of the line between giving music away for free and imposing it without consent.
 Allow people to make the choice to get your music for free, don’t force it upon them.